Regular Hadamard matrix: Parameters

 If n = 4u^{2} is the order of a regular Hadamard matrix, then the excess is ±8u^{3} and the row and column sums all equal ±2u.
 It follows that each row has 2u^{2} ± u positive entries and 2u^{2} ∓ u negative entries.
 The orthogonality of rows implies that any two distinct rows have exactly u^{2} ± u positive entries in common.
 If H is interpreted as the incidence matrix of a block design, with 1 representing incidence and −1 representing non-incidence, then H corresponds to a symmetric 2-(v,k,λ) design with parameters (4u^{2}, 2u^{2} ± u, u^{2} ± u).
 A design with these parameters is called a Menon design.

 Construction

 Unsolved problem in mathematics: Which square numbers can be the order of a regular Hadamard matrix?

 A number of methods for constructing regular Hadamard matrices are known, and some exhaustive computer searches have been done for regular Hadamard matrices with specified symmetry groups, but it is not known whether every even perfect square is the order of a regular Hadamard matrix.
 Bush-type Hadamard matrices are regular Hadamard matrices of a special form, and are connected with finite projective planes.

+A regular Hadamard matrix that is also circulant corresponds to a Menon design with a regular cyclic automorphism group.
+The existence of such circulant examples of order greater than 4 is the subject of Ryser's conjecture on circulant Hadamard matrices, which conjectures that none exist.